awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc.md

 ------

    The following example targets instance IDs by specifying a wildcard value \(\*\)\.
-This enables Systems Manager to create an association on *all* instances in the current account and AWS Region\.
+This enables Systems Manager to create an association on *all* instances in the current Amazon Web Services account and AWS Region\.
 This association runs simultaneously on 10 instances maximum at any given time\.
 Also, this association stops running on more instances for a particular execution interval if the error count exceeds 5\.
 For compliance reporting, this association is assigned a severity level of Medium\.
 This association runs at the specified Cron schedule\.
 It doesn't run immediately after the association is created\.

 ------
 #### [ Linux & macOS ]